Freeman Spogli Institute for International Studies

 Hecht’s 2012 book Being Nuclear: Africans and the Global Uranium Trade offers new perspectives on the global nuclear order by focusing on African uranium mines and miners.
 It received awards from the Society for the Social Studies of Science, the American Historical Association, the American Sociological Association, and the Suzanne M. Glasscock Humanities Institute, as well as an honorable mention from the African Studies Association.
 An abridged version appeared in French as Uranium Africain, une histoire globale (Le Seuil 2016), and a Japanese translation is due out in 2021.
 Her first book, The Radiance of France: Nuclear Power and National Identity (1998/ 2nd ed 2009), explores how the French embedded nuclear policy in reactor technology, and nuclear culture in reactor operations.
 It received awards from the American Historical Association and the Society for the History of Technology, and has appeared in French as Le rayonnement de la France: Énergie nucléaire et identité nationale après la seconde guerre mondiale (2004/ 2014).

-BioSam Heft-Neal is a Research Scholar at the Center on Food Security and the Environment at Stanford University.
-Sam is working to identify the impacts of environmental changes on agriculture, food availability and health around the world.
-His recent work combines household surveys with remote sensing data to examine environmental impacts on health.
+BioSam Heft-Neal is a Research Scholar at the Center on Food Security and the Environment.
+Sam is working to identify the impacts of environmental changes on health, agriculture, and food availability around the world.
+His recent work combines household surveys with remote sensing data to examine environmental drivers of child health.
 Sam holds a Ph.D. in Agricultural and Resource Economics from the University of California, Berkeley and a B.A. in Statistics and Economics from the same institution.

 Raymond A. Spruance Professor of International History, Professor of Political Science and Senior Fellow at the Freeman Spogli Institute for International Studies, Emeritus